Autopia: Autopia cars

 The original Disneyland Autopia cars were designed by Disney Imagineer Bob Gurr to resemble actual full-sized vehicles rather than a common bumper car.
 The cars were constructed with fiberglass bodies on a 64-inch wheelbase.
 They used a Gladden Products Corp.
-4-stroke, single-cylinder 318 cc motor rated at 7.5 bhp at 3400 rpm.
+4-stroke, single-cylinder 318 cc gasoline engine rated at 7.5 bhp at 3400 rpm.
 The 475-lb cars were limited to a top speed of 11 mph.

 Before the park opened, the cars were tested without the bumpers, and were almost completely destroyed by the test drivers.
 Bumpers were fitted around the vehicle, but there were still problems with collisions.
 After opening day, many of the 39 cars in service were broken.
 Eventually the vehicles were fitted with spring-loaded bumpers to discourage collisions, roadway dividers and guide rails were added.

 The first fleet of Autopia cars were dubbed "Mark I".
 Throughout Disneyland's first few years, Autopia went through a few fleets, as the cars took much abuse.
 Though basically the same look, they went through Mark I, II, III, and IV by 1958.
 When the Monorail, Submarine Voyage, and Matterhorn debuted in 1959, so did a new fleet with an all-new look – the "Mark Vs".
 The next design, Mark VI, came in 1964.
 It was at this time (1965) the center guide rail was first installed.
 1967 brought another new design, the Mark VIIs, which cost $5,000 for each car and looked similar to the new Corvette Stingray.
-They would remain in service through 1999, till a breed of Mark VIIIs would hit the Autopia roadway.
+They remained in service through 1999, till a breed of Mark VIIIs hit the Autopia roadway.
 The cars were manufactured by Intermountain Design, Utah.

-Unitl 2008, the Disneyland Autopia cars were powered by 286 cc two-stroke gasoline motors from Kawasaki.
+Until 2008, the Disneyland Autopia cars were powered by 286 cc two-stroke gasoline motors from Kawasaki.
 After Honda agreed to sponsor the ride in 2008, cars were re-engined with the 270 cc Honda iGX270, a four-stroke gasoline engine which was quieter and produced fewer emissions.

-Disney announced in April 2024 that the cars would be re-powered with fully electric drivetrains by Fall 2026.
+In April 2024, it was announced that the cars would be re-powered with fully electric drivetrains by Fall 2026.
+However, in May 2026, it was announced that Autopia's fully electric cars has been delayed to 2027.